Below we provide some suggestions for things to do in Oslo during Easter.

 Music at Easter

 As always, the Inferno Metal Festival takes place at Easter.
-Mayhem and more than 30 other bands will be performing this year’s festival 23–26 March.
+Abbath and more than 30 other bands will be performing this year’s festival 12–15 April.

-Other music highlights this Easter include a concert with the Norwegian Chamber Orchestra and the Norwegian Soloists' Choir.
+Other music highlights this Easter include the Norwegian Chamber Orchestra and the Norwegian Soloists' Choir's joint Easter Concert, and Oslo Cathedral Choir and Barokkanerne performing Bach's Saint Matthew Passion.

 There are sightseeing tours by bus and boat every day during Easter.